scuffi/foundation/README.md

 *Note: This project will have stuff missing, it may not fit requirements to be a base for every project, but it's good enough for me :D*

-## Installation
+## How to use

-Use this project as a template for your next project, by clicking the use template button above.
+To use this template for a project simply click the use template button above. [(Or if you're lazy just click here)](https://github.com/new?template_name=python-base&template_owner=scuffi)

-Once you have your own version of this template for your project you can setup your local environment.
+The configure your new project as you want, then open the new project in your chosen editor.

 To setup your environment, create a virtual environment using your chosen Python version, then run: